ahgraber/AIMLbling-about/content/blog/the-compounding-error-of-generative-models/index.md

 Every time you make a subsequent prediction in a sequence, you increase the chance that an error has occurred _somewhere_ in that sequence.
 In other words, the likelihood of an error compounds over sequential steps.
-If every step has an error rate as low as `1%`, the probability of encountering an error after 20 steps is 18%, but after 200 steps, it has grown to 87%!
+If every step has an error rate of `1%`, the probability of encountering an error after 20 steps is 18%, but after 200 steps, it has grown to 87%!

 ![Compounding Error](images/compounding_error.png)